vtereshkov/umka-lang/doc/lang.md

 #### Field or method selector

 The field or method selector `.` accesses a field or method.
 For accessing a field, it can be applied to a structure that has this field or to a pointer to such a structure.
 For accessing a method, it can be applied to any declared type `T`  or `^T` such that `^T` is compatible with the type that implements this method.
 If neither field nor method with the specified name is found, an error is triggered.

+As a special case, the field selector can be applied to the result of a function call that returns an expression list.
+This expression list is treated as if it were a structure with the fields named `item0`, `item1`, etc.

 Syntax: